3: K-12 Lessons/Policies & Costs for School Year & Summer

 "A Piano makes Sound.
 A Pianist makes Music." - S.R.

 Lessons for students K-12 are offered year round.
 New students begin as soon as openings become available in the teaching schedule.
+(Lesson times are currently available.
+Let's connect!)
 A set lesson day & time are reserved for each student, usually one lesson per week.
 Young children and teens begin with 30 minute lessons, progressing to 45 and 60 minutes as skill level and attention span increase.
 Private lessons for beginning through early advanced levels take place in the piano teacher's home studio, located in the Clintonville area of Columbus, Ohio.
 Free on-street parking and WiFi are available.
 Summer lessons are offered with flexible scheduling, allowing for camps, sports, family activities and vacations.
 Parents are always welcome to stay and observe lessons.

 A typical lesson for young children and teens includes note and rhythm reading, body movement, singing, composing, improvisation, solo and ensemble exoeriences with rhythm instruments, in addition to playing full sized acoustic and digital pianos with weighted keys.
 The correct body mechanics needed for proper piano posture, arm/hand gestures, and pedaling are monitored.
 All lesson content is age appropriate, with specific teaching materials chosen for each student based on their unique learning styles, individual needs and teaching goals.
 Scales, Technique and the Classics are always included, supplemented with Popular, Jazz, Sacred, etc.